 The pandemics is retreating slowly.
-Though this should mean businesses returning back to offices and normal routines, many observations and surveys claim, that remote work has become the new normal.
+Though this should mean businesses returning back to offices and normal routines, many observations and surveys claim, that remote teams have become the new normal.
 Summertime is especially valued in the Northern Europe, and now millions of employees are expecting to take advantage of working from home or any vacation spot.
 Can organizations continue supporting remote teamwork culture and remain competitive?
 Focusing on accomplishment and keeping up team energy are the key challenges for remote team managers.

 1. Focus on output not process.